wdv4758h/pypy-extradoc/talk/pycon2014/benchmark-abstract.rst

 Benchmarking is hard.
 This talk is a way to share my knowledge that I accumulated over the last few years while benchmarking various programs on top of the PyPy project.
-It'll include benchmarking general programs, using PyPy and CPython do get some data and postprocessing data.
+It'll include benchmarking general programs, using PyPy and CPython to get some data and postprocessing data.
 It'll also include a brief guide of stuff I use for visualization.

 Outline